-- maternity leave up to 52 weeks; up to 39 weeks 'paid' at the statutory - adoption leave same as maternity; - paternity leave two weeks 'paid' at the statutory rate; - additional paternity leave until 4 April 2015 fathers or adopters could take additional paternity leave of between two and 26 weeks' duration.
-This leave had to be taken not earlier than 20 weeks after the date the baby was born or placed for adoption, or later than 12 months after that date.
-Further, complex eligibility rules apply to this right, including that the mother has to have ended her maternity-leave entitlement or the primary adopter must have ended her adoption leave entitlement.
-Additional statutory paternity pay may be payable during all or part of this period depending on the extent to which the mother has exhausted her statutory maternity-pay entitlement at the time of her return to work or the primary adopter has exhausted her statutory adoption pay at the time of his or her return to work.
-Additional paternity leave was abolished from 5 April 2015 when shared parental leave (see below) was introduced; - · shared parental leave from 5 April 2015 eligible employees may be entitled to take up to 52 weeks' leave; up to 39 weeks' 'paid' at the statutory rate (less any period of compulsory maternity leave).
-This leave can only be taken when a mother or adopter has given the requisite notice to end his or her adoption or maternity leave and the remainder of his or her leave will be available as shared parental leave.
+- maternity leave up to 52 weeks; up to 39 weeks 'paid' at the statutory rate; - · adoption leave same as maternity; - paternity leave two weeks 'paid' at the statutory rate; - shared parental leave eligible employees are entitled to take up to 50 weeks' leave; up to 37 weeks' 'paid' at the statutory rate (this accounts for the two-week period of compulsory maternity leave and an equivalent two-week period of adoption leave).
+This leave can only be taken when a mother or adopter has given the requisite notice to end her maternity or adoption leave and the remainder of her leave will be available as shared parental leave.
 Shared parental leave will enable parents or adopters to take leave together or to split the leave period between them.
-It is also possible for parents or adopters to determine how the shared parental pay will be divided between them;
+It is also possible for parents or adopters to determine how the shared parental pay will be divided between them; - parental leave 18 weeks for each child (which is available to each parent), unpaid;

-- parental leave 18 weeks for each child (which is available to each parent), unpaid; - dependant leave 'reasonable' unpaid time off to deal with emergencies; and - · jury service length of jury service, unpaid.
+- dependant leave 'reasonable' unpaid time off to deal with emergencies; and - jury service length of jury service, unpaid.